Timothy C. Hain, MD Page last modified: August 19, 2018

 According to Jen, DFNA11 can also cause vestibular disturbances similar to Meniere's.

 Recently Taylor and others reported a single case of a vestibular neuropathy due to Refsum disease.
 (2018).
 This is an incredibly rare genetic disorder characterized by a progressive neuropathy.
 This patient had nearly normal vestibular function, but the presence of a vestibular neuropathy was elucidated from delays in evoked potential testing.
 We think this case illustrates that one can have bilateral vestibular nerve damage, without classic signs of bilateral vestibular loss.
-This may be of relevance to other neuropathic disorders thought to affect vestibular function such as CANVAS, and Charcot Marie Tooth.

 Bilateral vestibular loss from tumors is exceedingly rare.
 Occasional persons with von Recklinghausen's disease develop bilateral acoustic neuromas.
 The author of this page has seen one patient in whom an acoustic neuroma was responsible for unilateral loss on one side, combined with presumed vestibular neuritis on the other side.